Best Hardwired Home Security Systems in 2025

 8.2

-Ring doesn’t offer complete hardwired systems the way ADT does.
-Instead, you have to purchase equipment a la carte.
-On the other hand, Ring doesn’t come with a lot of strings attached.
-You have choices when it comes to equipment and monitoring.
-That makes it a great hardwired system for anyone who wants a bit more control over their security.
-Read our full Ring Alarm review for more information.
+Ring doesn’t come with a lot of strings attached.
+Unlike ADT and Vivint, you have choices when it comes to equipment and monitoring.
+That makes it a great option for anyone wanting more control over their security.
+Our full Ring Alarm review goes into this in more detail.

 Ring Alarm (2nd Gen) Equipment